Unalaska Community Broadcasting has covered local news for the past 20 years.

 To mark the newsroom's anniversary, KUCB is spending every Thursday of 2019 looking back at our former reporters and sharing some of their stories.

-In June, we're focusing on Lauren Rosenthal, who was with the station from 2012 to 2015.
-She spoke with KUCB's Laura Kraegel to share some memories of her time on the island.
+In June, we focused on Lauren Rosenthal, who was with the station from 2012 to 2015.
+She spoke with KUCB's Laura Kraegel about her time on the island.

 LAUREN ROSENTHAL: I moved to Unalaska maybe two weeks out of college.
 I had been studying journalism and hoping to get a job as a reporter.
 I interviewed for this internship in the Aleutian Islands, where I'd obviously never been before, and somehow I convinced them to hire me.
 I was very, very early twenties.
 My eyes were super wide.
 I think I took the Tustumena out from Homer, and I just remember getting off the boat and [then-KUCB News Director] Alex Gutierrez meeting me at the dock and thinking, "Wow, what is this Middle Earth-looking place where I have landed?"
 It was exhilarating and overwhelming and the most fun years, I think, you could ever hope to have in your early twenties.